Support

 Ballheads - The FlexShooter

 This tripod head is the evolution of ballheads, combining the versatility of the ballhead with the gimbal tilt.
 Basically it allows you to get the functionality of the large and cumbersome gimbal heads in a smaller and more versatile ballhead.
 It is recomended by famous bird photographers.
-I just wish the smallest head would include the levered quick release clamp.
-The quick-release lever is so important to be able to quickly attach/detach a camera from a tripod, especially for handholdable lenses such as the Sony 200-600mm or the Canon 100-500mm.
+The quick-release lever is important in order to quickly attach/detach a camera from a tripod, especially for handholdable lenses such as the Sony 200-600mm.

 Skimmer Ground Pod